Last Updated on February 1, 2022 by Dave Farquhar

 The third act: Video games again

 While Jack Tramiel was trying to take over the computer industry with the ST, Nintendo and Sega brought the video game market back from the dead.
 Atari charged back into the market with a new, smaller-sized Atari 2600 and the reintroduced 7800, which was in most ways the console the 5200 should have been, and the XE Game System, which was the console the 5200 should have been in the ways the 7800 wasn’t.
+But the 7800 had trouble competing with Nintendo.

-But it was too little, too late.
+It was too little, too late.
 Atari didn’t have a franchise character like Nintendo’s Mario.
 And by this time, Atari was separated from its old arcade division, so it couldn’t tap them for ideas either.
 Instead, the old Atari arcade division made games for Nintendo systems under the Tengen brand name.

 It might surprise you that the 7800 sold somewhere between 3.5 and 3.8 million units.
 Meanwhile, Nintendo, the partner Atari shunned, sold 30 million units between 1985 and 1991, so it outsold Atari almost 9 to 1.
 The larger problem for Atari was the profit margin.
 Atari only made $22 per unit sold.
 That’s a tepid comeback for a company that was big enough to lose a billion dollars in 1983-84.

-It was a good showing considering all Atari had to work with was leftovers.
+Regardless of how you view the XEGS, it was a good showing considering all Atari had to work with was leftovers.
 Atari failed because the 7800 ended up being a high water mark, when it needed to be a stepping stone to something greater.

 Nintendo’s handheld Gameboy turned out to be a hit, but Atari had a way to one-up it in two ways.
 Why not try a color 16-bit handheld?
 Originally developed by two Amiga engineers working at game publisher Epyx, Atari saw potential that Sega and Nintendo didn’t.
 The problem was Epyx was near bankruptcy, which was why it sought out a partner rather than producing the console on its own.
 Epyx went bankrupt soon after the console was released in 1989, leaving Atari without a software developer.
 There were also rumors of Atari not being able to get enough color LCD screens early on.
 Atari produced some games for the system on its own and lined up some other developers, but sales tailed off after 1991, when Sega released the Game Gear, a competing color console.